neiltranterralogic/roku_builder/README.md

 # RokuBuilder

 A tool to help with Roku Development.
-Assists witht he following tasks:
+Assists with the following roku development tasks:

  * Sideloading
  * Packaging
+ * Building
  * Testing
   * Deeplink testing
   * Intergration test scripting
+ * Manifest Updating
+ * App Deleteing
+ * Package Inspection

+The tool allows scripting of the following interactions with the roku:

+ * Conroller inputs
+ * Text Input
+ * Restarting

+Other tasks the tool can complete:

+ * Configuration Generation
+ * Configuration Validation
+ * Configuration Updating

 ## Installation